tunde010120/whisperrkeep/DATABASE_MIGRATION.md

 ## Overview

-This document describes the comprehensive security and feature upgrades to the Appwrite backend schema for the Whisperrauth password manager application.
+This document describes the comprehensive security and feature upgrades to the Appwrite backend schema for the Whisperrkeep password manager application.

 ## Key Changes Summary